 Aquila District holds day camp at beautiful Schoenwald Park in Burien, Washington.
 Schoenwald Park is maintained and provided to us by the Kiwanis Club of Highline, Burien, and it is located behind Sylvester Middle School.
 If you have not been to Cub Scout day camp before, now is the time.
 Getting outdoors is what appeals most to boys, and Day Camp experiences are what boys remember most about Cub Scouting.
 This is the promise of Scouting and it's why we're here.
 Each day at camp, Scouts will spend their time doing the kinds of things most young boys love to do including crafts, cooking, nature exploration, archery, wood-working, leather-working, BB guns, and games.

-This is a nifty, short, evening camp program specially designed for the Tiger rank (boys finishing Kindergarten in June).
+This is a nifty, short, evening camp program specially designed for the Lion and Tiger ranks (boys and girls finishing Kindergarten in June or starting Kindergarten on the fall).
 Come see what Day Camp and Cub Scouting is all about.
 Your evenings will be filled with great activities to work on together, including camp crafts.
-There will also be Tiger rank achievements to be earned to help you along the way.
+There will also be rank achievements to be earned to help you along the way.
 This camp is filled with Scouting fun!

 Embark upon your own adventure aboard the Yankee Clipper!